 During the synacthen test you are given a chemical called tetracosactide (synacthen is the commercial name of this chemical).
 Tetracosactide is a chemical copy of ACTH.

-ACTH is the chemical (hormone) released by the pituitary, which stimulates the adrenals to produce cortisol.
+ACTH is the chemical (hormone) released by your pituitary gland, which stimulates the adrenal glands to produce cortisol.
 If the adrenal glands are working properly they should respond to the tetracosactide by producing cortisol.
 Levels of cortisol are checked by taking a blood sample.

 If levels of cortisol remain low, despite the tetracosactide injection, this suggests there is a problem with the function of the adrenal glands.
-See also the separate leaflet called Addison's disease.
+See separate leaflet called Addison's Disease for more details.